squishy-scsi/squishy/README.md

 The software and gateware are licensed under the [BSD-3-Clause], the full text of which can be found in the [`LICENSE.software`] file.

-The documentation is licensed under the Creative Commons [CC-BY-SA], the full text of which can be found in the [`LICENSE.docs`] file.
+The documentation is licensed under the Creative Commons [CC-BY-SA 4.0], the full text of which can be found in the [`LICENSE.docs`] file.

 The icons used in the GUI are from the [KDE] project.
 They are the [breeze-icons] and they are licensed under the [LGPL v2.1], the full text of which can be found in the [`LICENSE.icons`] file.